StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/03-AI-Driven-Wallet-Assistant/README.md

     *   `check_balance` intent -> `albyClient.getBalance()`
     *   `generate_invoice` intent -> `albyClient.createInvoice({ amount: ..., description: ... })`
     *   `list_transactions` intent -> `albyClient.getPayments({ limit: ..., offset: ..., direction: ...})` (or similar, check Alby API docs for exact methods)
-*   **Goose Task**: `goose run --query "Write a Python function that takes a parsed command object (intent, entities) and calls the appropriate Alby SDK function.
-For example, if intent is 'send_payment', it should call a mock send_payment function with entity details."`
+*   **Goose Task Example**: `Write a Python function that takes a parsed command object (intent, entities) and calls the appropriate Alby SDK function.
+For example, if intent is 'send_payment', it should call a mock send_payment function with entity details.`

 ### Step 5: Handling API Responses and User Feedback

 *   After calling an Alby API, process the response.
 *   Provide clear feedback to the user (success, failure, confirmation details).
-*   **Goose Task**: `goose run --query "Given a successful JSON response from Alby's sendPayment API, write a Python function to extract the payment hash and amount, and formulate a success message for the user."`
+*   **Goose Task Example**: `Given a successful JSON response from Alby's sendPayment API, write a Python function to extract the payment hash and amount, and formulate a success message for the user.`

 ### Step 6: User Interface

 *   **CLI**: Simplest to implement for a hackathon.
-    *   **Goose Task**: `goose run --query "Write a basic Python CLI application that takes user input, passes it to a mock NLU function, and prints the parsed command."`
+    *   **Goose Task Example**: `Write a basic Python CLI application that takes user input, passes it to a mock NLU function, and prints the parsed command.`
 *   **Chatbot**: Integrate with Discord, Slack, Telegram (more complex).
 *   **Web UI**: A simple HTML page with an input field (Goose can help generate basic HTML/JS).